Bellevue Homes & Real Estate

 Bellevue Real Estate Market

-The Bellevue real estate market is one that offers a wide selection of housing and real estate options.
+The Bellevue real estate market is one that offers a wide selection of housing and real estate options in great neighborhoods.
 Those who tour a Bellevue neighborhood will be pleased to discover opportunities such as single-family homes for sale, condo units, townhouse properties, as well as vacant lots and open land.
 Home prices can be expected to start in the mid $600s for a home with 3 bedrooms, 2 and a half bathrooms, and anywhere from 1,500 to 2,000 square feet of living space.
 The higher end of the Bellevue housing market features large estates for sale that come with sticker prices of around $5.5 million and offer up to 6 bedrooms, 5 and a half bathrooms, and over 5,000 square feet of heated interior living space.

 For those buyers who are looking to have less maintenance involved when it comes to home-ownership, they’ll be pleased with the strong condominium and townhome market in Bellevue.
 Listing prices for these attached-style properties range from about $300,000 to almost $4 million.
 Buyers who tour a subdivision seeking this type of housing should also expect an additional monthly HOA fee that covers maintenance and various community amenities.